DarkflameUniverse/DarkflameServer/docs/Commands.md

 # In-game commands

-Here is a summary of the commands available in-game.
-All commands are prefixed by `/` and typed in the in-game chat window.
-Some commands requires admin privileges.
+* All commands are prefixed by `/` and typed in the in-game chat window.
+Some commands require elevated gmlevel privileges.
 Operands within `<>` are required, operands within `()` are not.
-For the full list of in-game commands, please checkout [the source file](../dGame/dUtilities/SlashCommandHandler.cpp).

 ## General Commands